Care in the hospice

 About our inpatient unit

 Martlets has 18 beds in total – two shared rooms (each housing four beds), eight single rooms, and two larger rooms where a loved one can stay with you if you wish.
 Every room has doors that open out onto our beautiful garden.
 There are quiet areas and lounges where you can relax with a book or chat with friends and family.
 You’ll have a choice of delicious meals every day – cooked by our in-house chefs.
-The hospice also has a rehabilitation gym, a jacuzzi bath, a pamper suite where you can have your hair cut, a multi-faith sanctuary and even a resident cat.
+The hospice also has a rehabilitation gym, a jacuzzi bath, a pamper suite where you can have your hair cut and a multi-faith sanctuary.

 Who will be caring for me?